Subscription Management System Integration: What Is Paywall and How Does It Work for Media Platforms?

 This shift from “advertising-but-free” to a paywalled web, is rife with unexpected pitfalls and offers the system where high-quality articles or blogs are available to fewer and fewer people, instead of providing free information flow.

-The implementation of paywalls will have potentially huge benefits for the web and society, so let’s dive deeper into detailed aspects.
+The implementation of paywalls will have potentially huge benefits for the web and society, so let’s dive deeper into detailed aspects of paywall integration.

 What is a paywall, actually?